 Cash compensation for our executive and non-executive officers is typically reviewed early in each fiscal year as the budget for the coming fiscal year is being finalized and following completion of a review of the Company's annual financial statements and level of achievement of operating objectives and personal objectives for the prior fiscal year.
-Equity compensation awards are usually granted in the third quarter of each fiscal year; however, in light of the six-year Long-Term Incentive Plan that was adopted in October 2018, the NEO's did not receive any new grants of equity awards during fiscal 2021, except for the CFO who was granted 4,527 shares of restricted stock, which grant was delayed pending the resolution of the Company's now closed investigation into it Mexico operations.
+Equity compensation awards are usually granted in the third quarter of each fiscal year; however, in light of the six-year Long-Term Incentive Plan that was adopted in October 2018, the NEOs did not receive any new grants of equity awards during fiscal 2022.
 The Compensation and Stock Option Committee may, however, review salaries or grant equity or cash compensation awards at other times as a result of new appointments, promotions or for other reasons during the year.